mvolkmann/blog/src/meteor.md

 enter `meteor add {package-name}`.
 This writes information about the installed packages to `.meteor/packages` to track dependencies similar to how npm uses the `package-lock.json` file.
+It also installs any CSS and JS files in the app and does a "hot code push" so the effect is seen immediately, unlike installing npm packages.

+There are five types of packages:

+1. `meteor-base`: This is a specific package that contains core components.
+2. first-party packages: These are bundled with Meteor.
+   Some are included by default, but can be removed.
+   Others are not, but can be added.
+3. local-packages: These are specific to your app and reside in the `packages` directory.
+4. Atmosphere packages: These follow the `author:package` naming convention and are listed in the file `.meteor/packages`.
+5. npm packages: These are listed as dependencies in `package.json`.

 Popular Atmosphere packages include: